Ng Ser Miang: Public service

 In 1995, Ng and other former members of The Singapore Scout Association formed the Singapore Scout Guild.
 The organisation was established to serve as role models to current scouts and to demonstrate that former scouts go on to lead successful lives.

 From its inception in 2001, Ng became chairman of Network China, an organisation created to assist companies in Singapore to network and find business opportunities in China.
 Also beginning in 2001, Ng served on the Asia Pacific Economic Cooperation Business Advisory Council.
 He held this position until 2008.

-Ng has represented Singapore as a non-resident Ambassador to Norway since 2001 and was also a non-resident Ambassador to Hungary from 2000 to 2012.
+Ng has represented Singapore as a non-resident Ambassador to Norway from 2001 to 2019, and was also a non-resident Ambassador to Hungary from 2000 to 2013.
 He has served as a Justice of the Peace in Singapore since 2005.
-Previously, he served as a Nominated Member of Parliament from 2002 to 2005.
+Previously, he served as a Nominated Member of Parliament from 2002 to 2005 in the 10th Parliament of Singapore.

 Awards and recognition

 In 1993, Ng was named Singapore's Outstanding Manager of the Year for his work with the Trans-Island Bus Service.
 In 2012 he was awarded the Order of Merit of the Republic of Hungary after his time as Singapore's non-resident Ambassador to Hungary.
 He has also received a Distinguished Service Award from the United States Sports Academy.
 From the IOC Ng has received the Centennial Olympic Games Trophy in 1996 and the Sports and the Community Trophy in 2006.
 The Singaporean government awarded Ng with the Public Service Star in 1999 and the Meritorious Service Medal in 2005.
+Ng was awarded the Meritorious Service Medal by the Singapore Government in 2010, and was inducted into the Singapore Sport Hall of Fame in 2024.